-Advertising costs
+Advertising Costs

-The Federation does not engage in direct-response advertising, other than mailing notices of events, and expenses all advertising costs as incurred.
-The Federation's advertising costs for the year totaled \$34,236.
+The Federation does not engage in direct-response advertising, other than mailing notices of events, and expenses all adverting costs as incurred.
+The Federation's advertising costs for the year totaled \$ 27,278.
 All of the advertising costs were incurred in support of the Federation's sportsmen's shows.

-NOTE B: CASH CONCENTRATION
+NOTE B - CASH CONCENTRATION

 The Federation maintains its cash in bank deposit accounts which, at times, may exceed federally insured limits.
-Accounts are guaranteed by the Federal Deposit Insurance Corporation (FDIC) up to \$250,000.
-At September 30, 2014, the Federation did not exceed the FDIC-insured limits.
+Accounts are guaranteed by the Federal Deposit Insurance Corporation (FDIC) up to \$ 250,000.
+At September 30, 2015, the Federation did not exceed the FDIC-insured limits.

 The Federation brokerage account firm contains only cash.
 Balances are insured up to \$250,000, by the Securities Investor Protection Corporation (SIPC).
-At September 30, 2014, the Federation did not exceed SIPC insured limits
+At September 30, 2015, the Federation did not exceed SIPC insured limits.

-NOTE C: UNCONDITIONAL PROMISES TO GIVE
+NOTE C - UNCONDITIONAL PROMISES TO GIVE

 The Federation records contribution revenue at the time that a donor provides written evidence of an unconditional promise.
 The Federation records revenue at the net present value of the unconditional promises to give using the yield of the 10-year Treasury Note rate as the discount rate.
-There were no outstanding promises to give at September 30, 2014.
+There were no outstanding promises to give at September 30, 2015.

-NOTE D: LAND NOT USED IN OPERATIONS
+NOTE D - LAND NOT USED IN OPERATIONS

-The land not used in operations as of September 30, 2014 consists of two land lots that were donated to the Federation.
+The land not used in operations as of September 30, 2015 consists of two land lots that were donated to the Federation.
 The Federation's management does not consider the lots to be part of the Federation's operations or in its mission of conserving wildlife habitat.
 Accordingly, the lots are presented in the financial statements separately from land, buildings and equipment.

-NOTE E: PROPERTY AND EQUIPMENT
+NOTE E - PROPERTY AND EQUIPMENT

-Property and equipment as of September 30, 2014 consisted of the following:
+Property and equipment as of September 30, 2015 consisted of the following:

-Land \$ 2,261,226
+Land \$ 1,970,678

 Buildings and Improvements 1,983,225

 Furniture and Fixtures 6,682

-Vehicles 66,595
+Vehicles 42,661

-\$ 4,317,728
+\$ 4,003,246

-Less: Accumulated Depreciation (929,306)
+Less: Accumulated Depreciation (970,350)

-\$ 3,388,422
+\$ 3,032,896

-The land presented above represents the carrying value of the land at the Alcovy Conservation Center and Mill Creek Nature Center.
-The Federation manages this land as protected wildlife habitat.
+The land presented represents the carrying value of the land at the Alcovy Conservation Center, the Mill Creek Nature Center, and other conservation parcels.
+During the year \$414,452 in land was acquired through a \$412,151 gift (Note I) plus donated settlement costs.
+The Federation manages this land as protected wildlife habitats.
 The Federation has granted conservation easements to other conservation Federations to help ensure that the land continues to be managed as valuable wildlife habitat.

-NOTE F: SPORTSMEN'S SHOW DEPOSITS
+NOTE F - SPORTSMEN'S SHOW DEPOSITS

 The Federation records revenue from booth rentals at its sportsmen's shows on the day that the sportsmen's shows take place.
-The Federation has received \$9,645 in deposits toward booth rentals at sportsmen's shows that will occur after September 30, 2014.
+The Federation has received \$ 10,200 in deposits toward booth rentals at sportsmen's shows that will occur after September 30, 2015.
 Accordingly, this amount is reflected in the financial statements as a liability on the Statement of Financial Position.

-NOTE G: TEMPORARILY RESTRICTED NET ASSETS
+NOTE G - TEMPORARILY RESTRICTED NET ASSETS

-Assets held by the Federation are subject to donor-imposed restrictions as follows at September 30, 2014:
+Assets held by the Federation are subject to donor-imposed restrictions as follows at September 30, 2015:

-Georgia Legacy \$ 63,865
+Georgia Legacy \$ 89,361

-Georgia Hunters for the Hungry 1,953
+Georgia Hunters for the Hungry 38,575

-\$ 65,818
+.
+The state of the \$ 1 27,936